-Conversation design, sometimes also referred to as conversational design, is a relatively new branch of design and, right now, the moment the most authoritative source to learn about conversation design is Google:
+Conversation design, sometimes also referred to as conversational design, is a relatively new branch of design and, right now, the most authoritative source to learn about conversation design is Google:

 Conversation design is a design language based on human conversation……